|Atom||The unit particle of an element|

 - A nucleus : containing protons and neutrons

 - Several electrons orbiting the nucleus, arranged in energy levels or shells

 |Particle||Relative mass||Relative charge|

-Every atom has equal numbers of protons and electrons; hence the atom has no overall charge!
+Every atom has equal number of protons and electrons; hence the atom has no overall charge!

 Structure of an atom